andy1445/portfolio/index.md

 {% endcomment %}

 # Andy Gao
-The page of a CS and Math/Stat major at Purdue University.
+The page of a Computer Science and Math/Stat major at Purdue University.
 Interested in Artificial Intelligence, research, and easy to use website design software

 ### COMMUNICATION & PERSONAL
 The best way to contact me is by email